 If you have rotated, crooked, chipped and stained teeth, you may be a great candidate for porcelain veneers.
 They are often the treatment of choice to improve your smile if you desire a change in shape and color, or if you have worn down edges.
-Of course, dentist in our clinic will assess and evaluate whether you are a candidate for veneers or crowns a consultation visit.
+Of course, the dentist in our clinic will assess and evaluate whether you are a candidate for veneers or crowns a consultation visit.

 Do I Need Porcelain Veneers?

 When stains prove too significant for tooth whitening to eliminate, you might want to consider porcelain veneers.
-These thin dental “contact lens” like porcelain slivers adhere to the front of teeth, instantly masking discoloration that would otherwise detract from their appearance.
-Porcelain veneers can also address minor misalignment issues for when you opt not to consider orthodontic treatment.
+These thin dental “contact lenses” like porcelain slivers adhere to the front of teeth, instantly masking discoloration that would otherwise detract from their appearance.
+Porcelain veneers can also address minor misalignment issues when you opt not to consider orthodontic treatment.
 So if you have mildly crooked and rotated teeth, it might be a good idea to have a discussion about having porcelain veneers!

 Are There Other Types Of Veneers?

 There are 2 types of veneers that differ in the material from which they are made

 Composite resin veneers can be created chair side by the dentist through direct bonding and will cover the front of your teeth.
 Sometimes the cost can be lower, however, they will stain over time as the composite surface can wear or be more prone to darkening by exposure to liquids and food.
 Porcelain or ceramic veneers can be fabricated with various techniques, but the porcelain is a non-porous, high strength ceramic material that is very durable and will not stain over time.

 What Are Porcelain Veneers?